ministryofjustice/moj-frontend/docs/components/tag.md

     </tbody>
 </table>

-## When to use these styles

-Use tag styles when the user needs to be alerted to the status of something like the status of a prisoner.

-## Research on these styles

-We need more research.
-If you have used alternative tag styles, get in touch to share your research findings.

-## Contribute to these styles
+## Contribute to this component

-You can contribute to these styles via the [design system backlog](https://github.com/ministryofjustice/moj-design-system-backlog/issues/26)
+You can contribute to this component on the [GOV.UK Design System](https://design-system.service.gov.uk/components/tag/#help-improve-this-page)